 - High School Diploma/GED

-- ENG-0980 Language Fundamentals I or appropriate score on English Placement Test.
+- ENG-0985 Introduction to College Literacies or appropriate score on English Placement Test.

 - MATH-0910 Basic Arithmetic and Pre-Algebra or appropriate score on Math Placement Test.